 · These are usually commissioned by the management or HR department of an organisation or business (the Referrer).

-· The Mediator’s fees (and costs, where applicable) will be required to be paid by the Referrer before the day of the mediation.
-It is also understood that in some Governmental bodies this may not be possible and the contract can be adapted by agreement.
+· The Mediator’s fees (and costs, where applicable) will generally be required to be paid by the Referrer before the day of the mediation.
+It is, however, understood that in some Governmental bodies this may not be possible and the contract can be adapted, to payment within 30 days, by agreement.

 · On the day, the Mediator will meet the parties for the first time.
-They will then be extensively interviewed, individually, to allow them to express the history, the issues, their concerns and what they would like to achieve.
+They will then be extensively interviewed, individually, (between an hour and an hour and a half) to allow them to express the history, the issues, their concerns and what they would like to achieve.
 Everything discussed in these initial interviews remains securely confidential and therefore cannot be divulged to the other party(ies) or the Referrer.
 The parties are then asked to produce short opening statements for the Joint Meeting after which the Mediator reviews and assists each party to deliver their message with the optimum benefit of the process.

 · The Joint Meeting between the parties usually then takes place after lunch to allow an uninterrupted period.